Beef Stroganoff

 Ingredients You’ll Need

 • Wide Egg Noodles – The classic choice for beef stroganoff.
-The wide, flat shape is perfect for clinging to the silky mushroom sauce!
-You can use pappardelle, tagliatelli, or even thinner fettucini pasta.
+You can use pappardelle, tagliatelli, or even fettuccine pasta.

 • Flank Steak – Cut into cubes and seasoned with salt and pepper.
-You’ll also need good-quality olive oil for sauteing the steak.
+I have also used chicken to make a crock pot chicken stroganoff.

-• Onion – I use red onion, but yellow onion or any mild variety will work here.
+• Onion – Yellow, white, or any mild variety will work here.

-• Garlic Powder – Substitute garlic powder with freshly minced garlic if you prefer.
-You’ll need about 1 clove per ¼ teaspoon of powder, so 3-4 cloves for this recipe.
+• Garlic Powder – Or use freshly minced garlic.
+You’ll need 1 clove per ¼ teaspoon of powder, so 3-4 cloves for this recipe.

 • Flour – All-purpose or your favorite gluten-free flour, to thicken the cream sauce.

-• White Wine – Choose a dry white wine, like Chardonnay, or you can use dry sherry.
-Substitute beef stock to make the gravy alcohol-free.
+• White Wine – Like Chardonnay, or you can use dry sherry, or substitute beef stock.

-• Beef Stock – I like to use low-sodium beef stock so I can adapt the salt to taste.
-You can use chicken stock in a pinch, but the flavor won’t be as rich and beefy.
+• Beef Stock – Chicken stock also works, but the flavor won’t be as rich and beefy.

-• Heavy Cream – Substitute heavy cream with whole milk or half-and-half for a lighter sauce.
+• Heavy Cream – Substitute heavy cream with whole milk or half-and-half.

 • Worcestershire Sauce – You can also use soy sauce, tamari, or coconut aminos.

-• Sour Cream – Full-fat sour cream is best, another option is plain Greek yogurt.
+• Sour Cream – Another option is plain Greek yogurt.

 A bowl of beef stroganoff garnished with parsley with a fork, and a bowl of mushrooms in the background.